mosesimbahale0/mosesimbahale0/README.md

 Greetings! 👋 I'm a dedicated software deveolper driven by a relentless desire to craft solutions that enhance the quality of people's lives, making their daily experiences both seamless and delightful.
-My journey in this dynamic realm has equipped me with proficiency across a diverse spectrum of programming languages, frameworks, and technologies, including JavaScript, React, Remix Run, GraphQL, Express, and a plethora of others.
+My journey in this dynamic realm has equipped me with proficiency across a diverse spectrum of programming languages, frameworks, and technologies, including JavaScript, React, Remix Run, GraphQL, Express, and many others.

 Feel free to explore some of my notable past projects pinned below  👇